daveabrock/daveabrock.github.io/_posts/2020-10-28-blast-off-blazor-404-page.markdown

 # Test our component with the bUnit library

-Thanks to Emil Hansen, we can [use the bUnit library](https://github.com/egil/bUnit) to test our Blazor components.
+Thanks to Egil Hansen, we can [use the bUnit library](https://github.com/egil/bUnit) to test our Blazor components.
 You can use bUnit to test everything about your components, no matter the complexity: you can test renders, event handlers, component state, async changes, mocking dependencies, and more.

 Check out the [bUnit documentation](https://bunit.egilhansen.com/docs/getting-started/index.html) to learn more.
 {: .notice--info}